TUM-DSE/CVM_eval/docs/sigmetrics.md

     - The results are saved in `./bench-result`
 - [experiment/plot_all.sh](../experiment/plot_all.sh) contains plot commands
     - If the plot command fails, then probably some results are missing
 - *!!NOTE: some scripts are configured to use a physical disk (e.g., `/dev/nvme1n1`).
-Check the script running it and correct it if necessary*
+Check the script before running it and correct it if necessary*

 ### Software
 - AMD SEV-SNP: https://github.com/TUM-DSE/CVM_eval/tree/checkpoint-sub-20240808-snp